Preventative Dental Cleaning

 How to Brush Properly

-Dr. Quito recommends brushing with a soft or medium-bristled toothbrush using gentle circular motions.
-Here’s a step-by-step guide to effective brushing:
+Dr. Quito recommends brushing with a soft-bristled toothbrush using gentle circular motions.
+Here is a step-by-step guide to effective brushing:

-If you experience discomfort or have questions about technique, don’t hesitate to call our office.
+If you experience discomfort or have questions about technique, do not hesitate to call our office.

 How to Floss Effectively

-Flossing reaches the areas between your teeth where your toothbrush can’t, which is where gum disease often begins.
+Flossing reaches the areas between your teeth where your toothbrush cannot, which is where gum disease often begins.
 Learning proper technique is essential.
-Here’s how to do it:
+Here is how to do it:

-Gently guide the floss between your teeth with a back-and-forth motion—never snap it.
+3. Gently guide the floss between your teeth with a back-and-forth motion, never snap it.

 Mild soreness or bleeding during your first few days of flossing is normal.
 As your gums heal and inflammation reduces, bleeding should stop.